- Search The Registry

 Wilkins Jr. first attracted nationwide attention by receiving his college degree at age 17 and his doctorate from the University of Chicago at 19.
 Wilkins received his Bachelor of Science in 1941, Master of Science in 1941, and Ph.D. in Mathematics in 1942.
 He also got a Bachelor of Mechanical Engineering in 1942 from New York University, followed by a Master of Mechanical Engineering in 1960.

 Wilkins was an Instructor of Mathematics at the Tuskegee Institute from 1943 to 1944 and an Associate Physicist on the Manhattan Project from 1944 to 1946.
 He taught math and did research at the University of Chicago's Metallurgical Laboratory, where Enrico Fermi’s research group conducted work on the atomic bomb project.
 From 1946 to 1950, Wilkins was a Mathematician for the American Optical Company; from 1950 to 1955, he served as a Senior Mathematician for the Nuclear Development Corporation of America.

-Wilkins was Manager of the Physics and Mathematics Department (1958-1959), and later served as Manager (1960-1965).
+Wilkins was Manager of the Physics and Mathematics Department (1958-1959) and later served as Manager (1960-1965).
 He was an Assistant Chairman of the Theoretical Physics Department, General Atomic Division of General Dynamics Corporation from 1960 to 1965, and Assistant Laboratory Director from 1965 to 1970.
 In 1970, Dr. Wilkins was appointed as a Distinguished Professor of Applied Mathematical Physics at Howard University.
-Dr. Wilkins Jr. was a joint company owner that designed and developed nuclear reactors for electrical power generation.
+Dr. Wilkins Jr. was a joint company owner who designed and developed nuclear reactors for electrical power generation.

 Wilkins had two children with his first wife, Gloria Louise Steward (d.1980), whom he married in June 1947 and married Maxine G. Malone.
 He was married a third time to Vera Wood Anderson in Chicago in September 2003.
 J. Ernest Wilkins Jr. died in Fountain Hills, Arizona, on May 1, 2011.